Morudu7/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13.Script that takes list of words as input and only prints words that appear ones 14.Script to display the pattern "root" from the /etc/passwd 15.Script display the number of lines that contain the pattern "bi" in /etc/passwd
+13.Script that takes list of words as input and only prints words that appear ones 14.Script to display the pattern "root" from the /etc/passwd 15.Script display the number of lines that contain the pattern "bi" in /etc/passwd 16.Script to display lines containing pattern "root" and 3 lines after them in etc/passwd